 Sedimentation in lakes is a sink for OC and works the same way as for organic nitrogen and particulate phosphorus.
-Sedimentation (sedOC, kg/day) is calculated as a function of water concentration and lake area (area).
-The parameter sedoc is general or can be specified for each lake.
+Sedimentation (sedOC, kg/day) is calculated as a function of OC concentration in lake water (conc)) and lake area (area).
+The settling velocity parameter sedoc is general or can be specified for each lake.

-$sedOC = sedoc \times waterconcOC \times area$
+$sedOC = sedoc \times conc \times area$

 Modules (file) Procedures Sections

-oc_processes_in_river primary production and mineralization
+npc_surfacewater_processes (npc_sw_proc.f90) oc_processes_in_river primary production and mineralization

-npc_surfacewater_processes (npc_sw_proc.f90) oc_production_mineralisation
+oc_production_mineralisation

 calculate_lake_tpmean

 calculate_river_tpmean

-oc_processes_in_lake primary production and mineralization
+oc processes in lake primary production and mineralization

 sedimentation

 oc_sedimentation sedimentation